 The acquisition of Bitnami will expand VMware's already robust cloud native and Kubernetes product portfolio.
 VMware acquired Kubernetes startup Heptio in November 2018.

 Bitnami's portfolio has its application catalog at the core, which enables organization large and small to easily deploy a complete application stack.
 No modern application is ever a single technology and typically involves multiple components.
 For example, a WordPress blog requires a user to have a database and the PHP programming language installed as prerequisites.

 A step up from the regular application catalog is the Bitnami Enterprise Catalog, which is an enterprise repository of supported open source applications for organizations

 The Bitnami Stacksmith offering is all about helping organization to build and maintain application package that can be delivered to multiple clouds.

 Kubernetes is a core area of expertise for Bitnamia with the company's Kubeapps effort, which came from the acquisition of Skippbox in March 2017.
 Kubernetes is a container orchestration system that has gained wide adoption for both on-premises and cloud deployment of applications.
 Kubeapps enables organization to deploy and mange applications in a seamless way into a Kubernetes cluster.

-While some organization already have Kubernetes deployments, or use a managed service, the Bitnami Kubernetes Production Runtime (BKPR) is a stack that can help enable new Kubernetes cluster deployment as well as adding value to existing installations.
+While some organizations already have Kubernetes deployments, or use a managed service, the Bitnami Kubernetes Production Runtime (BKPR) is a stack that can help enable new Kubernetes cluster deployments, as well as adding value to existing installations.